isildur13/bash-sc/Readme.md

-This is the repo for Bash Scripts.
+This repo consists of some handy bash-sc scripts..